Vijayamangalam Jain temple: History

-Vijayamangalam was historically part of Kongu Nadu.
-This town was an ancient settlement of Jains.
+Vijayamangalam, historically part of Kongu Nadu, was an ancient settlement of Jains.
 Vijayamangalam Jain temple was built in c.
 678 C.E. by King Konguvelir of Velir dynasty.
 King Konguvelir composed an epic Perunkathai, one of the Tamil Pancha-Kaviyams here.
 Tamil Sangam (assembly of Tamil scholars and poets) was organised here when Konguvelir composed Perunkathai.
 During the sangam King's maid helped him to answer the questions of scholarly Sangam.
 To commemorate this event the idols of King Konguvelir, his maid and the members of the Tamil Sangam were installed inside the temple.

 There is an inscription inside the temple that talks of the beauty of Perunkathai.
-The Vijayamangalam village is also the birthplace of a 12th century Jain acharya Bhavanandi, who authored Nannūl, a work on Tamil grammar.
+The Vijayamangalam village is also the birthplace of a 12th-century Jain acharya Bhavanandi, who authored Nannūl, a noteable Tamil grammar work.
 This temple is the oldest Jain temple in the Kongu Nadu region.
+The survival of stone inscriptions at the temple provides further evidence of its historical importance.
+Paintings and a collection of stone and bronze Jain images are also preserved at the monument.

-The sister of Chavundaraya (a minister during the reign of Western Ganga dynasty), Pullava committed sallekhana or fasting to death here.
+Pullava, sister of Chavundaraya, observed sallekhana or fasting to death here.

-About temple
+Architecture

 This temple is dedicated to Chandraprabha, the eighth Tirthankara of Jainism.
-The main idol was burgled in the earth 2000s and still has not been recovered.
 The temple follows Western Ganga architecture with brick Vimana facing south and ardhamandapa housing idols of Pañca-Parameṣṭhi.
 The temple is enclosed within a prakaram entered through a gopuram.
+The temple follows Gangas and the Cholas architecture.

+The temple remains a functioning Jain religious monument despite its status as a protected archaeological site.

+Sculpture and iconography

+The temple preserves an extensive collection of Jain sculpture with Twenty-four stone Tirthankara images among the principal sculpture.
+The temple also enshrines yakshi, Dharmadevi and Kushpanini sculptures.
+A particularly extensive sculptural programme occurs on the inner ceiling, where approximately 130 relief sculptures depict episodes from the life of Rishabhanatha.
+The temple also preserves bronze images of Rishabhanatha, Anantanatha, Neminatha and Mahavira.
+Paintings and stone inscriptions have also been recorded within the temple.
 Many Jain idols dating back to uncertain times having reported in Vijayamangalam.

+Protection

 The temple is maintained and protected by the Archaeological Survey of India.
+The main idol alongwith many have been burgled in the recent past.